Table of Contents

 You can buy the stock at this price, and there are a few different ways you can do it.

-FIRST OPTION: The most direct option is to do this trade through a full-service broker.
+The FIRST OPTION, which is the most direct, is to do this trade through a full-service broker.
 Most full-service brokers can buy and sell stocks listed on foreign markets.

 Your SECOND OPTION: is to buy Foxconn through the foreign trading desk of your discount broker.

-Let me be clear, many discount brokers WILL NOT be able to buy this stock since it trades on the TWSE.
-Most online brokers only buy and sell stocks that trade in the U.S. or Canada.
+Let me be clear, many discount brokers WILL NOT be able to buy this stock since it trades on the Taiwan exchange.
+Most online brokers buy and sell only stocks that trade in the U.S. or Canada.

 Unfortunately, you won’t be able to do this trade online.